 You also have the right to contact OSHA at any time to request a workplace inspection.
 You can request that OSHA not tell the employer who requested the inspection, and it is against the law for an employer to fire or punish someone for contacting OSHA in any way.

-Protect Your Indoor Air with High-Quality Air PurifiersWhile outdoor pollution and air quality at work are the responsibility of the EPA and OSHA, you can help maintain a high-quality standard in your home by using an air purifier with the latest technologies, including a HEPA filter or activated carbon.
-Choosing the right filter can ensure cleaner air in your home, so use our Air Purifier Filter Comparison to make the right choice.
+Protect Your Indoor Air with High-Quality Air PurifiersWhile outdoor pollution and air quality at work are the responsibility of the EPA and OSHA, you can help maintain a high-quality standard in your home by using an air purifier with the latest technologies, including high efficiency air filters and a strong motor is the safest and most effective way to clean your air.

 If you want to protect your family by providing cleaner air, consider an advanced air purifier from Oransi.
 With a full selection of top-quality items, as well as information and resources for home and business owners, we are a go-to source for leading air purification.

 Contact us today and we’ll help you make the right decision for your home or office.